jwstegemann/fritz2/www/src/pages/headless/dataCollection.md

 ## Filtering

 A data collection supports filtering the items by offering a `Handler<(List<T) -> List<T>>` called `filterBy`.
-Whenever this `Handler` is provided with a new filter function, it is applied to the collections data.
+Whenever this `Handler` is provided with a new filter function, it is applied to the collections' data.
 So you can easily provide buttons for predefined filtering for example:

 ```kotlin
 val filterForLongNames = button { +"just long names" }.clicks.map {